 To teach software:

-1.On the menu bar, under Tools, click Software Teaching.
+1.On the menu bar, under Data Management, click Software Teaching.

 The Software Teaching status page appears.
 The current recognition status for your entire system appears at the top of the page.
 The recognition status for each data source appears on separate tiles underneath this.

 For the TechComms data source on the example below, there are 13 271 software items associated with the data source, with 3486 recognized and 9785 unrecognized.